It’s almost that time.

-André 3000′s jazz foray garnering a major Grammy nomination is a surprising twist, given this year’s blockbuster releases from pop stars like Taylor Swift, Sabrina Carpenter and Beyoncé.
+André 3000’s jazz foray garnering a major Grammy nomination is a surprising twist, given this year’s blockbuster releases from pop stars like Carpenter, Beyoncé and Taylor Swift.
 But it’s a delightful nod to his storied Grammy history: Outkast is the last rap act to win album of the year (which they won in 2004 for “Speakerboxxx/The Love Below”).
-Last year, he won the award best rap song as a featured act on Killer Mike’s “Scientists & Engineers.”
+Last year, he won the award for best rap song as a featured act on Killer Mike’s “Scientists & Engineers.”
 His latest round of accolades mark his first notable Grammy nominations as a soloist.

 Credit: Courtesy photo/Dexter Navy